arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 # Draining Kubernetes nodes

+{% hint 'danger' %}
+If Kubernetes nodes with ArangoDB pods on them are drained carelessly data loss can occur!
+The proper procedure is described below.
+{% endhint %}

 For maintenance work in k8s it is sometimes necessary to drain a k8s node, which means removing all pods from it.
 Kubernetes offers a standard API for this and our operator supports this - to the best of its ability.